khanummer/socialMediaApp/README.md

 to do

 - landing page with sign in / register. and or different navbar if you are signed in
+- better navbar
-- user edit & delete routes
+- user delete route
-- posts
+- add posts to user profile
+- single post show route
+- post edit route
+- post delete route

 bugs